mondele/btt-writer-docs/docs/desktop.rst

 Server Options
 ---------------

-BTT Writer enables you to upload your work to an online content server.
-By default, BTT Writer connects to the Wycliffe Associates
-Content Server (WACS).
+BTT Writer enables you to upload your work to and import projects from an online content server.
+By default, BTT Writer connects to the Wycliffe Associates Content Server (WACS).
 If you would rather upload to the Door43 Content Server (DCS), you can change the server in Settings.
-See
-`BTT Writer for the Desktop: Modifying Program Settings <https://btt-writer.readthedocs.io/en/latest/dSettings.html>`_.
+See `BTT Writer for the Desktop: Modifying Program Settings <https://btt-writer.readthedocs.io/en/latest/dSettings.html>`_.

 Login Options
 -------------